-Types of Abuse and Neglect
+Types of Abuse, Neglect and Exploitation

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.
+We must also consider if, how and where they see, hear, or experience its effects.